joannarifkin/joannarifkin/README.md

 ## About me

 I'm a geneticist and bioinformatician.
 In my extensive experience with non-model systems, I've had a lot of practice adapting bioinformatic tools to solve problems in creative ways.
+Right now, I'm a postdoctoral fellow in the [Baucom Lab at the University of Michigan](https://baucomlab.wordpress.com/), and secondarily affiliated with the [Wright Lab at the University of Toronto](https://wright.eeb.utoronto.ca/).

 Below, you can learn more about the [skills](#skills) this has given me, see the [publications](#publications) that have resulted, find a [résumé](#résumé) or [contact info](#contact-info), scroll through some of my [repositories](#repositories), and even see what I do for [fun](#fun).